Outdoor Learning Should Engage All Five Senses

 What Does Your Playground Smell Like?

 Smells ring bells.
 That is, the sense of smell strongly correlates to memory and emotion.
 This is why the sense of smell plays such an important role in designing outdoor learning environments.
-The scents, aromas, fragrances and odors associated with playgrounds can be transformative are as important as all other senses of a playground.
+The scents, aromas, fragrances and odors associated with playgrounds can be as transformative as all other senses of a playground.

 Recommended for You